conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

 ### PkgConfigDeps

 The case of ``PkgConfigDeps`` is much more straight forward than the ``CMakeDeps`` case.
-This is because the legacy [pkg_config](https://docs.conan.io/en/latest/reference/generators/pkg_config.html) generator suports the new ``set_property`` model for most of the properties.
-Then, the legacy model can be translated to the new one without having to leave the old attributes in the recipes.
+This is because the current [pkg_config](https://docs.conan.io/en/latest/reference/generators/pkg_config.html) generator suports the new ``set_property`` model for most of the properties.
+Then, the current model can be translated to the new one without having to leave the old attributes in the recipes.
 Let's see an example: